 We support India's transition to a low-carbon economy and develop sustainable communities.
-As part of this, we have implemented several sustainability initiatives, including installing LED fixtures in rural homes, temples, panchayats and government schools aligned to our community development and C40 Climate Positive Development Program (C40 CPDP) strategy.
+As part of this, we have implemented several sustainability initiatives, including installing LED fixtures in rural homes, temples, panchayats and government schools and contributing to C40 Climate Positive Development.

-Impact for FY 2022-23
+Impact: FY 2022-23

-28,000+ people through 50 LED fixtures installed in 5 villages, 6 High mast lights fitted in 6 villages people as part of the Swachh Bharat initiative, where we conducted a cleanliness drive and awareness sessions in the public areas of Mahindra World City, Jaipur
+28000+ people through 50 LED fixtures installed in 5 villages, 6 High mast lights fitted in 6 villages people as part of the Swachh Bharat initiative, where we conducted a cleanliness drive and awareness sessions in the public areas of Mahindra World City, Jaipur